Last Updated on March 10, 2021 by Julia Wilson

 The type of cough and other presenting symptoms (if any) may be indicative of the cause.
 Three such examples below:

-- A cough which is accompanied by sneezing and nasal discharge may suggest cat flu.
+- A cough that is accompanied by sneezing and nasal discharge may suggest cat flu.

 - Coughing accompanied by wheezing may suggest asthma.